Bukit Panjang: History

+In 1960, a fund drive to build a mosque was started for one in Bukit Panjang, the nearest mosque then was over seven miles away.
+The Lembaga Masjid Jamik was constructed along Choa Chu Kang Road with the help of more than 100 volunteers to clear the site.
+Since then, this mosque has been renamed to Al-Khair Mosque and moved to Teck Whye Crescent.
+(Note: The area of Teck Whye Crescent would have been in what was considered Bukit Panjang then.)

+In 1986, during the planning and construction of the Branch Line (Bukit Line, now incorporated into the North-South Line), the then terminus was named Bukit Panjang before being changed to Choa Chu Kang.

+Part of what was considered the area of Bukit Panjang was incorporated into Choa Chu Kang New Town, particularly the land west of Woodlands Road / Upper Bukit Timah Road.
+Bukit Panjang New Town expanded eastwards towards the Kranji Expressway and Bukit Timah Expressway.

-Bukit Panjang is a suburban town in western Singapore.
+Modern Bukit Panjang is a suburban town in western Singapore.
 Before redevelopment, Kampong Bukit Panjang used to exist in the area.
 Initially, instead of using the original place name, Bukit Panjang, there were plans to open up the new town using the name, Zhenghua, derived from Jalan Cheng Hwa that used to ply the area.
-However, Bukit Panjang was quickly reinstated following complaints.
+However, Bukit Panjang was quickly reinstated following complaints, being the only town in Singapore where the change was reversed.
 Development of the town and advanced earthworks begun on 15 June 1981.
+In 1981, was spent on widening canals to help prevent flooding in low-lying areas.
 Housing and Development Board (HDB) flats rose up by 20 May 1985, but only Blocks 1xx and 2xx were built so far.
 Neighbourhood 4 was up and running by 1989, and followed by Neighbourhood 5 and 6 which was the recent ones since 1995.

-In 1981, was spent on widening canals to help prevent flooding in low-lying areas such as Bukit Panjang.
+To date, HDB has not designated a town centre within Bukit Panjang.
+Instead, there are three neighbourhood centres at Bukit Panjang Neighbourhood Centre (256-260 Bangkit Road), Fajar Shopping Centre and Greenridge Shopping Centre.

 Demographics

 Age profile

 The data below is from the population report published by the Singapore Department of Statistics as of June 2025.